HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 - Simulations and monitoring: k.goergen@fz-juelich.de
 - Current implementation: k.goergen@fz-juelich.de
 - Development of experiment: n.wagner@fz-juelich.de, c.hartick@fz-juelich.de,
-  s.poll.fz-juelich.de, k.goergen@fz-juelich.de, s.kollet@fz-juelich.de
+  s.poll@fz-juelich.de, k.goergen@fz-juelich.de, s.kollet@fz-juelich.de

 ## Known and open issues

-There are some things to be observed, however they do not prevent from going to to enter production mode.
+There are some things to be observed, however they do not prevent going to production mode.

 - CLM runs at the beginning with fixed CO2 concentrations.
 Later we activate a transient CO2 being passed form COSMO to CLM.